nhoizey/nicolas-hoizey.com/src/notes/2023/01/27/1/index.md

 Fellow photographers, where in EXIF/IPTC meta data would you (or are you already) put a description of the photo?

-I'm not talking about the legend, more the description of the actual content of the image, how you would describe it to blind people?
+I'm not talking about the legend, more the description of the actual content of the image, how you would describe it to blind people.

 Couldn't find anything yet in Lightroom's UI.